MadihDev/asset-access-control/INTERNAL_PROJECT_MAP.md

 ## Notes & Known Gaps (from comparison)

-- Route naming: Frontend uses `/location/:addressId`; docs use `/locations/:addressId` — plan to add alias.
+- Route naming: Frontend uses `/location/:addressId`; docs use `/locations/:addressId` — plan to add alias route or update docs for consistency.
 - Post-login redirect: to assigned location(s) or dashboard — planned.
 - Notification service: Twilio deps present but not wired — add provider abstraction and hook into 2FA.
 - Optional caching: Redis for dashboard endpoints.
 - Testing: add frontend tests for Location Details, post-login redirect, and 2FA; backend tests for upcoming `GET /api/project`.

+Authentication/Session details

+- Tokens: Access + Refresh tokens stored in `localStorage` as `token` and `refreshToken`.
+- Refresh flow: Axios response interceptor retries original request on 401 by calling `POST /api/auth/refresh-token` with `refreshToken`; on failure, clears tokens and redirects to `/`.
+- City scope persistence: `CityContext` stores `cityId` in `localStorage` and appends it to relevant requests (e.g., dashboard, locks, access logs); `Login` requires a city selection.